 Tango and Gender Interdependence

 Interdependency is an inherent part of human relationships.
 There is immense value in the interdependence between the two sexes.
-Men and women have different strengths, weaknesses, expertise, experiences, and perspectives.
+Men and women have different strengths, weaknesses, experiences, expertise, and perspectives.
 They bear different responsibilities and share different tasks in teamwork.
 Each gender offers discrete forms of emotional support and companionship, makes distinct contributions, and brings different qualities to a fulfilled life.
 Happiness for either gender hinges on the presence and contribution of the other.
 Neither gender can be happy without the other.

 June 8, 2023